Updated August 31, 2021

 Consider A Development Director In Your Future

-Having someone dedicated to fundraising and donor stewardship at an animal sanctuary can provide Founders and Executive Directors with more bandwidth to focus on other critical responsibilities at their organization, while increasing the utility and value of each fundraising channel.
+Having someone dedicated to fundraising and donor stewardship at an animal sanctuary can provide Founders and The individuals formally in charge of final decision making at an organization, who sometimes work closely with the organization’s Board of Directors.
+Sometimes a Founder is an Executive Director, especially early in a nonprofit’s growth stages. with more bandwidth to focus on other critical responsibilities at their organization, while increasing the utility and value of each fundraising channel.
 Larger organizations may have an entire division of staff specifically focused on development needs, all specializing in different fundraising channels and programs.
 Although it may not be immediately feasible for sanctuaries to bring on a Development Director, they can be a valuable team member to integrate into future growth plans for the sanctuary!
 Learn more about Development Directors here.